jesperpilegaard/Master-Thesis/README.md

 Event data bear information about who is involved and when and where the event took place.
 Moreover there are a posteriori statistics such as how much thread a cross made, the probability of scoring, etc. A match has 1.5MB of data plus the lineup of the players.

-Additionally, we willll include precomputed statistics such as goals scored by each team and the player responsible, assists, shots on and off target, saves by goalkeepers, free kicks awarded and taken, corner kicks, offsides, yellow and red cards issued, ball pos session time for each team, and pass accuracy.
+Additionally, we will include precomputed statistics such as goals scored by each team and the player responsible, assists, shots on and off target, saves by goalkeepers, free kicks awarded and taken, corner kicks, offsides, yellow and red cards issued, ball pos session time for each team, and pass accuracy.

 The goal is to provide valuable insights in the form of text responses and/or data visual izations for football coaches and analysts.
 Examples are small questions of a descriptive nature, player comparison, or question about the location of certain events (eg, crosses).
 In our tests we will use historical data from the last season.
-Chatbotdriven Football Analysis: 1